Elckarow/Better-EMR-Phone/docs/functions_and_actions.rst

 ``data = {...}``
     The dictionnary that's storing all of the phone's in-game data.
 Each ``*character*`` has an entry (their key) in this dict and will return another dictionnary as described in ``phone.config.data``.

+``NoValue = ...``
+    A unique object that's used when no value is passed to a callable.

 Screen Functions and Actions
 ----------------------------